 The tallest building in Poland, the Palace of Culture and Science, was initially known as the Joseph Stalin Palace of Culture and Science.
 The building was built in 1955.
 A few decades later, Stalin’s name was removed.
 The building is 238 meters tall, has 42 floors and 43 meters high spire on top of it.

 “Pekin” was inspired by American art deco high-rise buildings and designed by Soviet architect, Lev Rudnev.
-The building was designed in “Seven Sisters” style but was always called “the Eight sisters” by locals.
+The building was designed in the “Seven Sisters” style but was always called “the Eight sisters” by locals.

-Nowadays, this building is home to numerous companies, public institutions, libraries, universities, etc. Polish Academy of Science is also located here, in this building.
+Nowadays, this building is home to numerous companies, public institutions, libraries, universities, etc. The Polish Academy of Science is also located here, in this building.
 “Pekin” has numerous funny nicknames like “Stalin’s syringe,” “Elephant in Lacy Underwear,” or even the “Russian Wedding Cake.”
 This building is one of the landmarks and symbols of this city, and of course, one of the things to see in Warsaw.

 Take a bike tour around the Jewish Quarter

 One of the things to do in Warsaw that should be on the top of your list is taking a bike tour around Warsaw Jewish Quarter.
-The tour includes rented bike, 15 km long ride and lasts for 2 to 3 hours.
+The tour includes a rented bike, a 15 km long ride and lasts for 2 to 3 hours.
 Jews lived in Warsaw since the medieval period.
-They were an essential part of the community and contributed a lot to Poland culture and history.
+They were an essential part of the community and contributed a lot to Poland’s culture and history.